 This post was originally published on Eric Sheninger's blog, A Principal's Reflections.

 Leadership is leadership.
-The same essential qualities and characteristics that exemplify what great leaders do have pretty much stayed the same through the years.
+The same essential qualities and characteristics that exemplify what great education leaders do have pretty much stayed the same through the years.
 What has changed are the tools, research, and societal shifts that impact the work.

 Leadership is both an art and a science with the goal of moving the masses toward achieving a common goal.
 Even though I have written extensively on the topic over the years, I am always on the lookout for more insights that can help others, including myself, excel in the role.
 Recently, I came across this image by it-agile.
-Not only does it align with what we know about effective leadership, it also reminds us to keep our focus on the important stuff.
+Not only does it align with what we know about effective educational leadership, it also reminds us to keep our focus on the important stuff.

 1. Create a strong vision.